 Step 1: Source for Products/goods

 Whether you opt for dropshipping or go full throttle into mini-importation, a key requirement centres on finding the right sources for your product orders.
 Most dropshippers and importers often get their products from China.
-The reason is not hard to decipher: China now stands as the manufacturing powerhouse of the global trade market, producing over 80 per cent of the world’s goods.
-Products such as flat screens, phones, generator, freezers even the popular Apple products are all coupled/produced in China.
+The reason is not hard to decipher: China now stands as the manufacturing powerhouse of the global trade market, producing over 80 percent of the world’s goods.
+Products such as flat screens, phones, generators, freezers even the popular Apple products are all coupled/produced in China.

-You can begin your enquiries by registering on any of these merchant sites to browse for products and place your orders.
+You can begin your inquiries by registering on any of these merchant sites to browse for products and place your orders.